 However, experts say enterprise demand for greater security measures has driven more of the SIEM market in recent years.
 This is why Managed SIEM has gained popularity.
 Many IT departments are unable to spend the time necessary to draw the data out of a SIEM that will allow them to properly detect cyber threats.

 A Managed SIEM forensics team will identify the activity that could identify a threat to the organization by monitoring a SIEM.
 The Managed SIEM team will determine the validity of the threat and begin to remediate the threat.
 SIEMs produce a high amount of alerts based on the fine-tuning of the SIEM.
 With a team of analysts monitoring a SIEM 24/7, they have the expertise to determine the priority of an alert.

-Traditionally larger organizations utilize a SIEM as their foundation for the security strategy.
-Whether an organizations uses a SIEM or MDR it is important to have a means of monitoring activity to prevent security threats.
+Traditionally larger organizations utilize a SIEM as the foundation for the security strategy.
+Whether an organization uses a SIEM or MDR it is important to have a means of monitoring activity to prevent security threats.

 What are SIEMs Used For?

 - SIEMs help with real-time monitoring of organizational systems for security incidents.